KittyGiraudel/site/_posts/2013-01-28-float-down.md

 ## Pushing it further

 A few days ago, Chris Coyier found Wolfcry911's work and [tweeted](https://twitter.com/chriscoyier/status/295223893516500993) about it.
-Someone (in the person of [Arash Milani](https://twitter.com/arashmilan)) answered it wasn't possible to do it with more than 2 rows.
+Someone (in the person of [Arash Milani](https://twitter.com/arashmilan)) answered it wasn’t possible to do it with more than 2 rows.

 **CHALLENGE ACCEPTED!** This made me want to give it a shot.
 Honestly, it took me a few tries and no more than 10 minutes to find a solution for 3 rows.